Vemtor/karaoke/README.md

 To start the development server go to the `frontend` directory and choose one of those two options:

-1. This will run a bare development server with clean cache and tunneling (for testing on tour own mobile device):
+1. This will run a bare development server with clean cache and tunneling (for testing on your own mobile device):

 ```bash
 npm run start